kushjayankpandya/Machine-learning-project-/rutgers-ilab-machine-setup.md

 6. Install the tensorflow-gpu and ipykernel packages:

-   > conda install tensorflow-gpu conda install ipykernel
+   > conda install tensorflow-gpu <br /> conda install ipykernel

 7. Create a ipykernel to be used in our virtual environment: